-Following a line roughly NNW, the first 850m of the Roman road ("the street") is now occupied by County Lane and a bridleway named Sandy Lane (which is also named County Lane on some maps).
+Following a line roughly NNW, the first 850m of the Roman road ("the street") is now occupied by County Lane and a bridleway named Sandy Lane.
 At the northern end of the bridleway, the Roman road intersects the junction of the present-day Broadway, Sugar Loaf Lane and Greyhound Lane.
-As illustrated in photograph 13, the Oldswinford parish boundary then takes a more northerly direction than the Roman road, which continues on towards Greensforge in an almost straight line.
+As illustrated in photograph 14, the Oldswinford parish boundary then takes a more northerly direction than the Roman road, which continues on towards Greensforge in an almost straight line.